OPENAIRINTERFACE/openairinterface5g/openair2/E2AP/README.md

 sudo make install
 ```

-By default the service model libraries will be installed in the path /usr/local/lib/flexric while the configuration file in `/usr/local/etc/flexric`.
+By default the service model libraries will be installed in the path `/usr/local/lib/flexric` while the configuration file in `/usr/local/etc/flexric`.

+Available SMs in this version are:
+* KPM v03.00 (xapp_kpm_moni)
+* GTP (xapp_gtp_moni)
+* MAC + RLC + PDCP (xapp_mac_rlc_pdcp_moni)

- * Note: currently, only xApp KPM v03.00 and RC v01.03 (xapp_kpm_rc) is supported to communicate with the integrated E2 agent in OAI.
-If you are interested in custom SMs (MAC, RLC, PDCP, GTP, TC and SLICE), please follow the instructions at https://gitlab.eurecom.fr/mosaic5g/flexric.
+If you are interested in TC and SLICE SMs, please follow the instructions at https://gitlab.eurecom.fr/mosaic5g/flexric.

 # 3. Start the process